 The Universidad Central del Caribe sustains that it is important to ensure that all its students have the necessary support to reach their academic goals.
-It is the student's responsibility to request these services with the Office for Student Affairs Dean.
+It is the student's responsibility to request these services with the Deanship of Student Affairs.
 In the case of impaired students, they are also responsible for requesting the necessary reasonable accommodation to carry out their academic duties.

-The decision as to which is the proper reasonable accommodation to be offered will depend on the particular circumstances of each case and will be evaluated by the Institutional Committee on Reasonable Accommodation.
+The decision as to which is the proper reasonable accommodation to be offered will depend on the particular circumstances of each case and will be evaluated by the institutional staff on reasonable accommodation.
 The criteria that shall be considered upon recommending reasonable accommodation should be based on the effectiveness thereof to provide the impaired person an opportunity to achieve the same performance level and enjoyment of benefits as those reached by the average person without impairment.
 The criteria must not conform to minimum requirements of quality or performance, and it could neither be to such an extent that it exceeds the reasonability limits.

 The UCC is willing to provide reasonable accommodation when the impaired students request it.
-The impaired student must provide medical evidence of his/her impairment and the medical recommendation for the accommodation.
+The impaired student must provide medical evidence of their impairment and a medical recommendation for the accommodation based on the health professional.
 The UCC will not be compelled to provide reasonable accommodation if by doing so, it represents a burdensome cost for the Institution.

 Efforts to request reasonable accommodation will be made in strict confidentiality at the Deanship of Students Affairs.
-The student should request an appointment with the Dean of Students and complete the corresponding form (Notice of Intention to process Reasonable Accommodation and Request for Reasonable Accommodation) with the corresponding evidence attached thereto to be evaluated by the Institutional Committee on Reasonable Accommodation.
+The student should request an appointment with the Dean of Students and complete the corresponding form (Notice of Intention to process Reasonable Accommodation and Request for Reasonable Accommodation) with the corresponding evidence attached thereto to be evaluated by the institutional staff on reasonable accommodation.
 If the student is unable to attach his Request for Reasonable Accommodation with the necessary medical evidence, the UCC will be unable to evaluate his request and may refuse to make the requested accommodation until he presents the required evidence.